 PhD Preparation Course: Preparing for the level of Doctoral Studies at the London College of Fashion - history, theory and practice

-This course is based at London College of Fashion, part of the University of the Arts London (UAL).
-UAL’s research was recently assessed as being 83% world leading and international in the UK Research Excellence Framework (2014) for Art & Design, History, Practice, Theory.
+This course is based at London College of Fashion (LCF), part of the University of the Arts London (UAL).
+UAL’s research was recently assessed as being 83% world leading and international in the UK Research Excellence Framework (2014) for Art & Design, History, Practice, and Theory.
 Consequently UAL is ranked a top 5 research university in its broader peer group in the UK and first in the Power Ranking for Art and Design: History, Practice and Theory category.

 The course is delivered in English and applicants whose first language is not English should have an English language score equivalent to I.E.L.T.S 7.0 + (with a 7.0 in writing) or above.

-For more information please contact programme director, Simon Thorogood: email@example.com
+For additional information please contact programme director, Simon Thorogood: email@example.com